Updated: Feb 21

 With so many perfect people before our eyes, how can we even begin to like the imperfect part(s) of ourselves?

 But you and I have something in common with those beautiful people.
 It is a personality shaped, in part, by what we think of our ourselves.
 And beautiful, or not, any negative thoughts and feelings we have about ourselves weigh heavily on the quality of our lives.

 How can we accept that part?
 By realizing that the part is not the problem; it is the negative thoughts and feelings that go with it; it is the embarrassment, shame, irritation and even anger when we notice it.

 Now, imagine not having those feelings!
 Without them that part would be just another part of you; Without them, you would experience complete self-acceptance, along with a boost in self-esteem (self-love) and self-confidence.

 Here, then, are four steps to get rid of those awful feelings:

 1.)
 Relax.
 Every time we feel negative about ourselves, we automatically try to stop feeling that way by tightening body and breath.
 Instead, relax; breathe out the tension with each breath.

 2.)
 Then, step up to a mirror, look directly at that part and feel the emotion.
 For some of us this means feeling disgust, discouragement, anger or even hate.

 Feel whatever is there, as you continue breathing out the tension.

 3.)
 After a number of times, you will probably find that those feelings are not so awful.
 It may even seem as if you are becoming use to them; but, in fact, they are weakening.

 And because you are feeling what you do not want to feel, you are growing stronger .

 4.)
 Finally, give yourself permission to be that way, to be imperfect.
 Ignoring, hiding or even hating ourselves does not work (our self-acceptance / self-esteem stays at the same level, or worse).
-And self-criticism never helps.
+And self-criticism also brings us down.

 You can weaken those negative feelings faster by feeling them without words.
 Both words and thoughts dilute emotional release.